developershaggy/Meals-app-Project/README.md

 # Meals-app-Project
 This is the Meals App Project that I've created for the Front-End Skill test.
-This Project Includes the Searching of meals with their Recipe information. users can also maark their meals as favourite that will be stored using the local storage, also the project also have dark mode as default and can be set to light mode.
-There is also a feature of Random meals.
+This Project Includes the Searching of meals with their Recipe information.
+This project includes functionalities as follows -searching for specific meals
-The Project uses the MeadDB API for Information.
+-detailed information about specific meal
+-recipe information regarding any meal
+-adding meal to favourites
+-Dark/Light Theme mode
+- Local storage implementation
+-Random meal Suggestion
+The project fetches the data from MealDB API.

 Linkedin - www.linkedin.com/in/sumit-saurabh-jangir-7a97b4149